-Currently, India is undergoing a socio-political conflict over the ruling party BJP’s decision to declare the Bhagavad Gita as the country’s national scripture.
-From the time immemorial, the Bhagavad Gita, the ultimate doctrine of universal truths, has been the source of inspiration, guidance and knowledge for saints, leaders, artists, philosophers and scientists across the world.
+From the time immemorial, the Bhagavad Gita, the ultimate doctrine of universal truths, has been a source of inspiration, guidance and knowledge for saints, leaders, artists, philosophers and scientists across the world.
 Can travelers learn anything from this holy book?
-When we pondered over it, we remembered some travel quotes which seem to echo the seven best teachings from the Bhagavad Gita.
-We reflected about the message of those Bhagavad Gita teachings for travelers in interpretation of the travel quotes below:
+When we pondered over it, we recollected some travel quotes which seem to echo the seven best teachings from the Bhagavad Gita.
+We at Travel Beats, an Indian community portal by Indian Eagle Travel found a connection between the message of those Bhagavad Gita teachings and the following inspirational quotes for travelers:

 “Simply know that there is so much more, infinitely more, beyond what can be seen, felt, heard by your physical senses” – the Bhagavad Gita